bnjs/bnjs.github.io/notes/sam-altman-ideas-products-teams-and-execution-highlights.md

 ### You want to build an engine in the company that transforms feedback from users into product decisions, then get it back in front of the users and repeat.

-### Ask users what they like and what they don’t like and watch them use the product.
+### Ask users what they like and what they don't like and watch them use the product.

-### Ask users what they’d pay for, if they’d be really bummed if your company went away, what would make them recommend the product to their friend, if they’ve recommended it to any yet.
+### Ask users what they'd pay for, if they'd be really bummed if your company went away, what would make them recommend the product to their friend, if they've recommended it to any yet.

 ### You should make this feedback loop as tight as possible.

-### You should try to keep this going for all of your company’s life, but it’s really important in the early days.
+### You should try to keep this going for all of your company's life, but it's really important in the early days.

-### Great founders don’t put anyone between themselves and their users.
+### Great founders don't put anyone between themselves and their users.

-### It’s critical to get this loop embedded in the culture.
+### It's critical to get this loop embedded in the culture.

 ## ANSWER TO YOUR METRICS